 THE PROBLEM: LARGE IMAGES ON SMALL SCREENS

 Your images are undoubtably an important element of your website.
 They attract attention, inspire calls to action and help to tell your story or sell your products.
 So naturally you’ll want them to be as impactful as possible on all devices.
-But before you even begin to select the ‘hero images’ that you’ll use throughout your site it’s vital to understand how the content, size and layout of your images can be effected when your design is scaled down to a smaller screen size.
+But before you even begin to select the ‘hero images’ that you’ll use throughout your site it’s vital to understand how the content, size and layout of your images can be effected when your website design is scaled down to a smaller screen size.

 One of the most common queries we receive from clients throughout our website build projects, is in regards to why and how their imagery appears differently on smaller screens.